mmarco02/SWEN1-Semester-Project/Protocol.md

 #### PathUtils <br>
 - Contains functions for creating Endpoint Paths using Path Templates, so that I can use path variables (for example like Spring Controllers)
+#### AuthUtils <br>
+- Has Helper functions to get Bearer Token
 #### UserService
 - Contains Functions to access CRUD operations in Repositories, create and validate Tokens and other utility methods.
+#### MediaService
+- Contains Functions to access MediaRepository and helper functions for Ratings

 ## Persistence
 For my structure regarding persistence i created a Repository Interface